Black cowboys: Background

-After the Reconstruction of the South after the American Civil War, freed slaves were still denied land ownership and other rights in many states, and about 20,000 Exodusters headed west to Kansas between 1879 and 1884, with smaller migrations to other Western states.
-Many trained under Mexican vaqueros, cattle-raising Native Americans, or their former masters; they then worked as ranch hands for wages equal to their white counterparts and offering more opportunities than existed for freemen in the South.
+Some men enslaved in the early United States likely had experience with animal husbandry from their homes in West Africa and contributed their skills to the early development of open range cattle ranching, blended with European and Native American practices.

-Black men, typically former slaves, children of slaves, or working in plantations, and farms would have been exposed to kitchen work and stables as well.
 As early as 1770, regulations in Louisiana required two slaves to manage 100 head of cattle.
 White ranchers could even win competitions based on the cow-handling skills of the Black slaves in their possession.
-In Antebellum Texas, white ranchers referred to white workers as "cow hands," with Black people in the same position referred to with the pejorative "cow boy."
-Prior to the abolition of slavery, the cattle trade was considered to offer a high degree of relative freedom to slaves, who would be issued guns, often left unaccompanied on horseback for long stretches, and trusted to return.
+In the first half of the 1800s, White Americans settled in Texas and brought many slaves to work on their cattle ranches.
+In Antebellum Texas, White ranchers referred to White workers as "cow hands," with Black people in the same position referred to with the pejorative "cow boy."
+Prior to the abolition of slavery, the cattle trade was considered to offer a high degree of relative freedom to slaves, who would be issued guns, often left unaccompanied on horseback for long stretches, and trusted to return.After the Reconstruction of the South after the American Civil War, freed slaves were still denied land ownership and other rights in many states, and about 20,000 Exodusters headed west to Kansas between 1879 and 1884, with smaller migrations to other Western states.
+Many trained under Mexican vaqueros, cattle-raising Native Americans, or their former masters.
+They then worked as ranch hands for wages equal to their White counterparts, offering more opportunities than existed for freemen in the South.

 Free Black cattle drivers drove cattle from Kansas to areas including Atlanta, the Dakotas, and Canada, as well as New Mexico, Arizona, California and Oregon.
 Some freed slaves remained with their former masters as employees.
 As these areas became more settled and established more practical transportation networks, the era of migrant cattle ranching came to an end.